 Email is one of the best channels to engage all those quality leads you collected.
 In fact, 31% of marketers believe that it’s the best channel to nurture leads.

-So, get to work and start working on your email marketing strategy.
-Here are some tips to make your emails work for you.
+So, get to work and start preparing your email marketing strategy.
+Here are some tips to make your emails work for you:

-- Use email finding tools.
-If you want to build a good email list, an email hunting tool will save you a lot of time.
-Let’s say you scraped the contacts from a Facebook group but only a handful of these profiles have their email displayed.
-An email finder will help you get their email, using their name and domain.
+If you want to build a good email list, an email-hunting tool will save you a lot of time.
+Let’s say you scraped the contacts from a Facebook group, but only a handful of these profiles have their email addresses displayed.
+An email finder will help you get their email addresses by using their name and domain.

-- Craft good subject lines.
-There is a big chance that your prospects will ignore a lot of your emails if you don’t do something to stand out.
-One of the best ways to stand out is to use smart subject lines that can improve your open rates.
-Check out these best practices for email subjects by MailChimp, based on their analysis.
+There is a big chance that your prospects will ignore your emails if you don’t do something to stand out.
+One of the best ways to stand out is to use smart subject lines to improve your open rates.

-The last thing you want to do is send the same email to all your prospects and gloss over how you got their contact, what connects you, and why your offer is perfect for them.
-Mention all of these things in your email and be honest.
+The last thing you want to do is send the same email to all your prospects.
+You’ll need to at least explain how you got their contact information, what connects you, and why your offer is perfect for them.
+Mention all of these things in your email, and be honest.

 A good way to take this approach one step further is image personalization.

-With it, you can add a new dimension to your outreach campaigns and surprise your prospects.
-Instead of ignoring your message, they’ll be more likely to get intrigued and check out what your offer is about.
+With that, you can add a new dimension to your outreach campaigns and surprise your prospects.
+Instead of ignoring your message, they’ll be more likely to be intrigued and check out what your offer is about.

 So, what is image personalization?

-It’s the process of using your prospects’ data like name, job title, website, etc. to send them a message that features a personalized image.
+It’s the process of using your prospects’ data, like their name, job title, website, etc., to send them a message that features these details in a personalized image.
 Here’s how we used it in our LinkedIn outreach campaign (check out the replies, too):

 When you apply image personalization to your outreach strategy, you can end up with a message that looks like this:

 In this message, everything is personalized.
-Both the image and the opening line mention prospects’ names, we address the thing that we have in common, and we talk about their interests.
+Both the image and the opening line mention the prospect’s name, you address the thing that you have in common, and you talk about their interests.

-As you can see, this is far from the old-school outbound prospecting.
+As you can see, this goes far beyond old-school outbound prospecting.
 The leads are high-quality and the messages are highly personalized.
 With this approach, you’ll be much closer to getting the open and reply rates you want.

-To make sure everything is going the right way, you need to track your success using analytics.
+You’ll gain great insights if you track your success by using analytics to ensure everything is going the right way.
 That way, you can adjust your strategy where needed and make the most out of your outreach efforts.

 For example, you might have one group of leads that consistently performs better than other groups.
-Upon inspecting your analytics, you might learn that what you thought was your primary audience isn’t actually that interested in your offer.
-You also might learn that the messages that looked the prettiest don’t perform as well as you thought they would have.
-That could help you craft better messages going forward.
+Upon studying your analytics, you might learn that who you thought of as your primary audience wasn’t actually that interested in your offer.
+You also might learn that the messages that looked the prettiest didn’t perform as well as you thought they would.
+Information like this could help you craft better messages going forward.

 Here are some analytics you should always keep an eye on:

-- Conversion rate.
-The Holy Grail of online marketing, this number shows you which percentage of your leads went through the entire funnel and ended up purchasing your product or service.
+The Holy Grail of online marketing, this number shows you which percentage of your new leads went through the entire funnel and ended up purchasing your product or service.
 You get it by dividing the number of sales by your total number of leads and then multiplying this number by 100.

-- Open rate and response rate.
-These show you how many people opened or responded to your emails/connection requests.
-While a low conversion rate can be an indicator of all sorts of things (like problems with your product or website), a low open/response rate is almost always due to one of two things: the low lead quality or bad message.
+These show how many people actually opened or responded to your emails/connection requests.
+A low conversion rate can be an indicator of a problem with your product or website.

-- Bounce rate.
 If you have a website and want your prospects to visit it, it’s good to watch your bounce rate.
-It shows you the percentage of visitors who entered the site and instantly left, without viewing another page.
+It shows the percentage of visitors who accessed the site and instantly left without viewing another page.
 It’s a good indicator of whether or not your website is properly optimized.

-You can focus on many other metrics but these should definitely be in your top five.
-When you choose your sales prospecting tool, make sure it has elaborate analytics set up to help you make informed decisions.
+You can focus on many other metrics, but these should definitely be in your top five.
+When you choose your prospecting tools, make sure they have advanced analytics to help you make informed decisions.

 Let’s make a big announcement: outbound prospecting is NOT dead.

-It’s only being improved and rethought to follow the amazing technical progress we’ve been making in the past decade.
+It’s only being improved on and rethought to reflect the amazing technical progress we’ve been making in the past decade.
 When you focus on user data and do your best to deliver the right messages to the right people, you’re doing everyone a favor.

-You’re also restoring the reputation to outbound sales and helping us move the whole industry forward.
+You’re also restoring the reputation of outbound sales and helping us move the whole industry forward.

 And, if you want to go to the very top of the industry, you might want to consider image personalization.
-It’s the latest trend that will do wonders for your outbound sales strategy.
+This latest personalization trend will do wonders for your outbound sales strategy.